Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Background: SPH full order model

 \subsection{Time integration}

 The present work adopts a fourth-order Runge--Kutta (RK4) time integration scheme.
 For notational convenience, the temporal and parametric arguments of the SPH functional are suppresed.
-The time-discrete form of Equation \ref{eqn:sph_dynamical_system} reads as
+The time-discrete form of Eq.~\ref{eqn:sph_dynamical_system} reads as

 where the first superscript in $\bm{w}^{\tilde{n},k}$ denotes the $\tilde{n}$\textsuperscript{th} time-step, where $\tilde{n}\in\mathbb{N}(N_t)$, $N_t\in\mathbb{N}$ denotes the final number of time-steps taken, and $\mathbb{N}(N_t):=\{1,\ldots,N_t\}$.
 The second superscript, $k\in\mathbb{N}$, in the state vector denotes the $k$\textsuperscript{th} Runge-Kutta sub-step.
 The absence of a second superscript denotes a whole time step.
 Finally, the current work adopts uniform time-steps and a conservative CFL condition